Spending Review: Clegg attacks IFS over cuts analysis

 It has been estimated that the cuts will lead to the loss of 490,000 public sector jobs.

-On Thursday, at a public question-and-answer session, Mr Clegg called for a more "balanced" assessment of what the coalition was doing and accused some critics of its measures of "frightening people".'One prism'
+On Thursday, at a public question-and-answer session, Mr Clegg called for a more "balanced" assessment of what the coalition was doing and accused some critics of its measures of "frightening people".

 The IFS think tank argues that the Spending Review is "more regressive than progressive," but it held back from branding the cuts unfair, saying "fairness will always be in the eye of the beholder".